open-cloud/xos/docs/dev/xproto.md

 * Synchronizer Framework – execution environment in which Ansible playbooks run.
 * Unit Tests – auto-generate API unit tests.

-The next two sections describe xproto (first the models and then policies that can be applied to the models), and the following section describes xosgen and how it can be used to generate different targets.
+The next two sections describe xproto (first the models and then policies that can be applied to the models), and the following section describes xosgenx and how it can be used to generate different targets.

 ## Models